 There’s a “silver tsunami” making waves.
-Around 10,000 Baby Boomers will hit retirement, every single day, over the course of the next twenty years – and, that’s just in the U.S.
+Around 10,000 Baby Boomers will hit retirement, every single day, over the course of the next 15 to 20 years – and, that’s just in the U.S.

 But, for Boomers, retirement doesn’t mean what it used to!
 In fact, for many nearing 65, retirement looks less like “taking it easy” and more like “taking on the next challenge.”

 For many people – and especially for senior executives, business owners, and entrepreneurs – retirement is about finding a new adventure, career or passion.

 I had merged my company with a large east coast consulting firm and, when my tenure as a partner in that firm was completed, I knew that sitting back just wasn’t in the cards for me.
 I knew – like many others – that my skills, interests, and expertise were going to take me into some new territory.

 However, even for successful professionals, starting over is a massive challenge.
 Especially since retirement may mean leaving behind a title, connections, a professional identity and other perks, it’s really difficult to leave a career to start a new chapter.